DjangoBD/Angular-DRF-Auth/README.md

 3) ```LoginCtrl``` posts user and password to backend's url - ```/api-token-auth``` that is managed by Django REST Framework.
 If username and password are correct, api-token-auth returns the token in the response.

-4) Token is stored as a cookie and common authorization http header is set to Token and the token value.
+4) Token is stored as a cookie and common authentication http header is set to Token and the token value.

 5) Next there is another backend call to ```/check-auth``` which is any url managed by Django REST Framework which returns user in the response.